khunspoonzi/pyob/README.md

 # <CountrySet: 2 [<Country: KHM>, <Country: JAM>]>
 ```

-You may notice that simply adding individual object instances will also result in an object set:
+You may notice that simply adding individual PyOb instances will also result in an PyOb set:

 ```python
 khm + jam